stefankroes/ancestry/README.md

 ## Visual guide for navigation

-In all examples the node with the large border is the reference node, the node from witch the navigation method is invoked.
+In all examples the node with the large border is the reference node, the node from which the navigation method is invoked.
 The yellow nodes are the nodes returned by the method.

 <table>